auth0-samples/auth0-django-web-app/01-Login/README.md

 To run the application:

 1. Make sure you have `python`, `pip` installed.
+2. If needed, rename `.env.example` to `.env`.
+It may not be needed as the zip file tries to be intelligent about creating `.env`.
-2. Rename `.env.example` to `.env` and populate it with the client ID, domain, secret.
+3. Populate `.env` with the client ID, domain, secret for your app, or verify they are correct if already present.
 3. Register `http://localhost:3000/complete/auth0` as `Allowed Callback URLs` and `http://localhost:3000`
 as `Allowed Logout URLs` in your app settings.